aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

     [the bring your own cloud (BYOC) feature](/docs/platform/concepts/byoc).
 Check the availability of the feature in
     [Who is eligible for BYOC](/docs/platform/concepts/byoc#eligible-for-byoc).
 To
-    activate BYOC in your Aiven organization, follow the steps in
-    [Enable bring your own cloud (BYOC) with Aiven](/docs/platform/howto/byoc/enable-byoc).
+    activate BYOC in your Aiven organization, follow [Enable bring your own cloud (BYOC) with Aiven](/docs/platform/howto/byoc/enable-byoc).
 -   Enabling
     [the BYOC feature](/docs/platform/concepts/byoc) or creating custom clouds in your